jwattspajaro/Google-IT-Automation-with-Python/5. Configuration_Management_and_the_Cloud/4_Intro to Module 4: Managing Cloud Instances at Scale/Monitoring and Alerting/Video Quiz.md

       Nice job!
 Pages are alerts that need immediate human attention, and are often in the form of SMS or email.

 ----
+### Service-Level Objectives
+If our service has a Service Level Objective (SLO) of four-nines, what is our error budget measured in downtime percentage?

+⚪ .001%

+⚪ 1%

+⚪ .1%

+⚫ **.01%**

+             ✅Correcto
+            Nice job!
+If we have an SLO of 99.99%, that gives us an error budget of .01%.